curtispuetz/pypp-docs/docs/transpiler_features/config/examples.md

 ## subscriptable_types.json

 If you are using a type with a subscript (for example, `list[int]` is a type `list` with an `int` subscript), then the Py++ transpiler won't automatically translate the square brackets to angle brackets that we need in the generated C++ code.
-For a `list` it will do it becuase the Py++ transpiler has that configured.
-But for other types to do it the type must be listed in a `subscriptable_types.json` file.
+For a `list`, it will do it because the Py++ transpiler has that configured.
+But for other types to do it, the type must be listed in a `subscriptable_types.json` file.

 If you put a file `.pypp/transpiler_config/subscriptable_types.json` in your project: